 Christmas - joulu and New Year - uusi vuosi, Easter - pääsiäinen, Midsummer - juhannus and May Day - vappu are the greatest annual holidays Finns are celebrating.
 It is always interesting to take part in local traditions, so take a note of these holiday greetings.

 At Christmas time families gather together to spend time, make food and exchange gifts.
 Finns bake a ham and eat it with “rosolli” which is a salad made of beetroot, potato and carrot.
-In Finland, people can buy and shoot fireworks - ilotulite on New Year’s Eve and some like to cast tin - valaa tinaa and interpret the shape of the tin to make predictions for the next year.
+In Finland, people can buy and set off fireworks - ilotulite on New Year’s Eve and some like to cast tin - valaa tinaa and interpret the shape of the tin to make predictions for the next year.

 Hyvää joulua!
 Merry Christmas!